nasa/fmdtools/docs/fmdtools.define.rst

-fmdtools.define package
+fmdtools.define
 ===========================

 The define package provides the building blocks to develop a simulation.
-Simulations are defined in the sub-classes of the :class:`Simulable` class (in the :mod:`block` and :mod:`model` subpackages), as shown below:
+Simulations are defined in the sub-classes of the :class:`Simulable` class (in the :mod:`block` and :mod:`architecture` subpackages), as shown below:

 .. figure:: figures/block_inheritance.svg
    :width: 800